Krasko25/Obsidian-Sync/Archive/D_Blue Lock.md

 Off his back?
 He's so {{outside the box}} (creative/unpredictable)!

+Nagi is the type of guy, who can {{discard}} (getting rid something that is regarded as useless or undesirable) anything to chase what he wants.

 If you survived the last round because you got lucky with teammates, prepare yourself.
 In the second selection, the trash will be {{sifted}} (отсеянны) out first

 But the remaining 29 will have just the one chance to play.
 This is the final task of the {{revised}} (revise or reorganize, especially for the purpose of updating and improving) third selection. <!--SR:!2024-01-31,10,250-->